Security Solutions: Implement These Three Layers of Cybersecurity

 Examples of social engineering attacks include emails that look normal but actually contain hidden links with viruses, pretexting phone calls where the cyber criminal acts like a trusted source and then engages the employee to divulge sensitive information, and searching unlocked trash and recycling bins to discover valuable information that could be used in a future attack.

-In order to avoid a social engineering incident, organizations must educate their employees, and the three areas below are a good place to start:
+In order to avoid a social engineering incident, organizations must educate their employees.
+The three areas below are a good place to start:

 Another layer of protection is cybersecurity insurance.
 This is designed to help you mitigate losses when a cyberattack occurs, and provides protection from the costs associated with: